UniqueCookies/Scheduling_Website/README.md

 **progress**:
 able to generate initial schedule and check for its hard constraints algorithm is implemented
+Current work: 1.
+Build a website for users to input information and get a feasible schedule
+              2. Make the website available to people

 Later improvement: 1. able to generate schedule for different grades
            2. Allow certain class "multiple type" to have the classes at the same time
            3. be able to detect the existence of feasible solutions